nasa/mmt/README.md

 Replacing URS_USERNAME with your own username.
 An example:

     $ rake acls:testing:prepare[username]
-    [Success] Group `USERNAME Testing Group` created.
-    [Success] Added username to MMT Users
-    [Success] Added username to MMT Admins
+    [Success] Added username to MMT_2 Admin Group [Success] Added username to Administrators_2

-From here I'm able to visit `/provider_identity_permissions` and see my newly created group.
-Clicking on it allows me to grant myself Provider Level Access to the necessary targets for testing.
+Then you can manage the Provider Level permissions by clicking on the group on the Provider Object Permissions page or by clicking on the Provider Object Permissions for MMT_2 link on the group show page.
+If System Level permissions are required, you can click on the Administrators_2 group from the System Object Permissions page or click on the System Object Permissions link from the group show page.

+Alternatively, if only one of provider level access or system level access is required, you can use the more specific rake task:

+    rake acls:groups:mmt_2_users[username]

+or

+    rake acls:groups:admins[username]

 ### Draft MMT
 The Draft MMT is intended for Non-NASA Users to propose new metadata records or changes to existing records in the CMR.
 There are several steps required to run a local version of Draft MMT.